P6llusaar/Wordpress-Bedrock-Docker-dev-environment/README.md

 First off, if you need to run any wp-cli commands, you should do it within the container.
 The enviroment has built in composer so it might be easier to just run it's commands within the container as well.
 Use the docker VSCode terminal presets the environment comes with or run `exec -u www-data -it bedrock-dev /bin/bash` in terminal to enter the container.

 If you want to modify or add any of the scripts or mu-plugins the project comes with, feel free to do so. **Don't touch "load-original-mu-plugins.php" or mu-plugins of bedrock will stop working**.
 Changes to mu-plugins will take place immediately.
 You need to restart the the environment using the following command at the root of the project `docker-compose restart` (no need to rebuild).
 If you feel like that tool could also be helpful to others, feel free to open a pull request.

+### Some tool reccomendations
+* [Livereload plugin](https://chromewebstore.google.com/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) - for Chrome/Edge (if your live-reload runs on a different port, you might need a different plugin)
+* [Edge tools for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools) - enables you to open MS Edge dev tools in VSCode (inspect element etc.)
+* [PHP Debug (vscode plugin)](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug) - enables you to debug php applications in VSCode

 ### What if I don't want to use some of these scripts?
 No problem, just move that script/plugin from tools/mu-plugins to tools_disabled/mu-plugins_disabled. **NB!
 Make sure you don't move the "load-original-mu-plugins.php" plugin or your own/bedrocks mu-pluggins won't load anymore!**